 Matchmaking

-At their core these multi-sided platforms provide matchmaking services through discovery, ratings, proximity or affinity, and each of these will present challenges as you ad new languages and locales.
+At their core these multi-sided platforms provide matchmaking services through discovery, ratings, proximity or affinity, and each of these will present challenges as you add new languages and locales.
 In the following sections I’ll break down each and help you understand what needs to be done for new locales.

 This examination will only look at the platform from the customer side.
 I won’t sign up as a service provider so I won’t be able to examine that process in depth.
 The process however would be very similar.
 I’d walk through the sign up and evaluation process and identify issues that must be addressed for international expansion.